TadiT7/treble_experimentations_wiki/How-to-build-a-GSI?.md

 ### 4. Configure git

-You’ll need to set up git identity in order to sync the source, run these commands:
+You’ll need to set up your git identity in order to sync the source, run these commands:

 ```
 git config --global user.name "your username"